SOFTWARE-CLINIC/featurebook/README.md

 ## Usage

-FeatureBook can be installed from [npm](https://www.npmjs.com) using:
+FeatureBook can be installed from [npm](https://www.npmjs.com):

 ```shell
 $ npm install featurebook -g
 ```

-You can serve the current directory as a system specification using:
+You can serve the current directory as a system specification:

 ```shell
 $ featurebook serve --port 3000
 ```

-Or simply build the static website using:
+Or simply build the static website:

 ```shell
 $ featurebook build --output-dir ~/book